jonocarroll/wp_content/_drafts/2018-10-05-adding-strings-in-r.md

 #&gt; [1] &quot;2edgy4me&quot;
 [/code]

 So, that's one option for string addition in R. Is it the right one?
 The idea of actually dispatching on a character class is inviting.
-Can we just add a '+.character' method (since there doesn't seem to already be one)?
+Can we just add a <code>+.character</code> method (since there doesn't seem to already be one)?
 Normally when we have S3 dispatch we need a generic function, which calls <code>UseMethod("class")</code>, but we don't have that in this case. <code>+</code> is an internal generic, which is probably the first sign that we're going to have trouble.
 If we try to define the method

 [code language="r" light="true"]
 `+.character` &lt;- function(e1, e2) {